20 Probable Reasons of Reduced Ship Auxiliary Engine Power

 Marine engineers need to be aware of possible causes that can lead to power loss from auxiliary engines.

 In this article, we explore the various factors that can lead to a reduction in the performance of a ship’s auxiliary engine and how such situations can be avoided.
-Every ship are equipped with an auxiliary engine that operates on diesel or heavy fuel oil and helps to power the ship when there is no onboard power generation available.
+Every ship has an auxiliary engine that operates on diesel or heavy fuel oil and helps power the ship when no onboard power generation is available.

 Below are 20 possible causes of reduced power and performance of auxiliary engines installed on ships.